fluxninja/aperture/README.md

   from service-level objectives and calculate recovery or escalation actions.
   Auto-scaling can be implemented as an escalation that triggers based on load throttling signal.
-- **Distributed rate limiting:** Safeguard APIs from potential abuse with Aperture's high-performance, distributed rate limiter.
+- **Distributed rate-limiting:** Safeguard APIs from potential abuse with Aperture's high-performance, distributed rate limiter.
 This feature enforces per-key limits based on fine-grained labels, ensuring precise control and prevention of excessive usage.